LukaszLabedzki/agility-cooldog/content/en/news/info.md

 A4 – Kraków – Katowice => take a ticket on the motorway, pay in the toll charging point (both cash (PLN) and cards accepted)

-A4 from Katowice to Wrocław – FREE
+A4 from Katowice to Wrocław – FREE from this year

 If you’re driving from North East:

 S8 from Białystok to Wrocław – free, A4 – from Wrocław to Legnica – free

-A2 from Stryków to Konin Wschód –FREE
+A2 from Stryków to Konin Wschód –FREE from this year

 A2 section from Konin towards Poznań – take the ticket on the motorway, pay at the toll charging point upon exit (cash (PLN) or card), Poznań – Legnica – for free.